Graded Lie Algebras, Compactified Jacobians and Arithmetic Statistics: The mildly singular locus

 We write $D$ for the subscheme of $B$ cut out by $\Delta$.
 Lemma \ref{lemma: discriminant irreducible} implies:

 \begin{corollary} The scheme $D$ is geometrically integral. \end{corollary}

 Write $D_{sing}$ for the singular locus of $D$, a closed subscheme of $D$.

-\begin{definition} We define $B^1$ as the complement of $D_{sing} $ in $B$; we call $B^1$ the \define{mildly singular locus}.
-We define $D^1$ as the complement of $D_{sing}$ in $D$. \end{definition} The subscheme $B^1\subset B$ is open and we have inclusions $B^{\rs} \subsetneq B^1 \subsetneq B$.
+\begin{definition} We define $B^1$ as the complement of $D_{sing} $ in $B$.
+We define $D^1$ as the complement of $D_{sing}$ in $D$; we call $D^1$ the \define{mildly singular locus}. \end{definition} The subscheme $B^1\subset B$ is open and we have inclusions $B^{\rs} \subsetneq B^1 \subsetneq B$.
 Since $D$ is geometrically integral, the complement of $B^1$ in $B$ has codimension $\geq 2$.
 (In fact, Lemma \ref{lemma: points of D1 are those points with derived subgroup A1} shows that it has codimension exactly $2$.)
 As a general piece of notation, if $X$ is a $B$-scheme we write $X^1$ for its restriction to $B^1$.